The EP Rent Help Program is closed to new applicants, as all rental assistance funding has been committed.

 Tenants may apply starting April 22nd.

-Funding is available for tenants that live in the City of El paso or El Paso County who:
+Funding is available for tenants that live in the City of El Paso:

 Tenants can contact the United Way of El Paso County’s Community Resiliency Center at (877) 594-7276 to get guidance on the application process.